-

 Powers of the entity

-As noted previously, an entity's powers are exercised by, or under the authority of, the board.
+As noted above, an entity’s powers are exercised by, or under the authority of, the board.

-- Statutory powers: s.
-16 provides that a statutory entity may do anything authorised by the CE Act or the entity's establishing Act.
+- Statutory powers: s16 provides that a statutory entity may do anything authorised by the CEA or the entity’s establishing Act.
 Powers may include, for example, the power to make decisions, issue a licence, or execute a search warrant.

-- Natural powers: s.
-17 provides that boards of entities have all the powers of a natural person of full age and capacity.
+- Natural powers: s17 provides that entities have all the powers of a natural person of full age and capacity.
 Boards may only act for the purpose of performing the statutory functions of the entity.
-The CE Act contains some specific constraints on the exercise of natural powers, for example: the requirement to consult the State Services Commissioner before agreeing to the terms and conditions of employment of an entity's chief executive, constraints on bank accounts and limits on powers to indemnify and insure.
-Ministers' powers of direction, where applicable, can also act as a restraint on a board's powers.
+The CEA contains some specific constraints on the exercise of natural powers, for example: the board must obtain the written consent of the Public Service Commissioner before finalising the terms and conditions; or amending any or all of the terms and conditions once they have been finalised; constraints on bank accounts and limits on powers to indemnify and insure.
+Ministers’ powers of direction, where applicable, can also act as a restraint on a board’s powers.

 Exceptions to board implementing functions and powers under legislation